 ‘Hi I am not sure if I would be suitable for this as I am very slim and hardly have any hairs on my chest but I would love to meet you.

-I sometimes cross dressing, my size is (8/10) and have always wanted to wear a wedding dress.
-I also have quite a lot of boy clothes and would welcome the opportunity to take part of your project.
+I sometimes cross-dress; my size is (8/10), and I have always wanted to wear a wedding dress.
+I also have quite a lot of boy clothes and would welcome the opportunity to take part in your project.
 I am a genuine person.
-My number is…

 He was looking for a wedding dress, but he couldn’t find one.

-He is very slim and the size available were too big for him, he bought some dresses that he liked very much and wanted to wear one.
+He is very slim, and the available sizes were too big for him.
+He bought some dresses that he liked very much and wanted to wear one.

-One evening looking at my emails, I found another email.
+One evening, while looking at my emails, I found another email from him.

-Thank you so much, I am off next Tuesday, I don’t know if you saw the text I sent you on your mobile and I would love to meet you for the photos.
+'Lore, thank you so much, I am off next Tuesday.
+I don’t know if you saw the text I sent you on your mobile, and I would love to meet you for the photos.

 Hopefully the weather will stay like this.

-I finish at 7 pm late shift on Monday so after 10 am that would be great, would be early enough to meet at my home and go together somewhere.
+I finish at 7 pm, late shift on Monday, so after 10 am that would be great; it would be early enough to meet at my home and go somewhere together.